I have another beautiful quilt project to share with you. This could easily be a wall hanging or a table topper on your table.

 Add batting and backing and quilt.
 I did some free motion straight stitching using my vintage 15-91 Singer sewing machine.

 Cut 2 – 2 1/2″ strips width of fabric for the binding and sew together.
-Add the binding by machine, machine or hand-stitch it down.
+Add the quilt binding by machine, or hand-stitch it down.

 I hope you have enjoyed this fast and easy Diamond Stars quilt made with the AccuQuilt GO!
 Fabric Cutter and the new GO!
 10″ Qube dies.
-If you are looking for more ideas for table accessories, you might enjoy some of my previous AccuQuilt tutorials like my Twirling Windmills tutorial.
+If you are looking for more ideas for table accessories, you might enjoy some of my other AccuQuilt tutorials.

 Here are some other posts that will inspire you: